 - 1. Do statements that appear in print seem more true than those that are presented through some other medium?
 Why? - 2.
 One of the major trends in the world today is the spread of literacy.
 In many parts of the world, only a small percentage of the population could read a generation ago; today, the majority of the population is literate.
 What sort of social, political, and economic effects will this produce?
 Will all of them be good? - 3.
-Some social critics are of the opinion that the spread of the electronic media is destroying literacy.
+Some social critics are of the opinion that the spread of electronic media is destroying literacy.
 Standardized test scores of reading and writing ability have in fact gone down in recent years.
 Are the new media the main cause?
 If so, is the slow destruction of the printed media by the electronic media necessarily a bad thing? - 4.
 Lurid newspaper stories helped to fan a conflict between Spain and the United States that ultimately led to war.
 The Vietnam War, another overseas conflict involving the United States, met with a great deal of opposition, due in part to the continual presentation of that war on television.
 Marshall McLuhan would have thought this significant.
 Can you imagine why?
-Can you think of any fundamental differences between newspaper accounts of a war and those presented on television?

-5. It is sometimes asserted that books, newspapers, and magazines are doomed, and that digital technologies in the form of e-books, tablets, and smartphones will soon displace them.
-Do you agree?
+Can you think of any fundamental differences between newspaper accounts of a war and those presented on television? - 5.
+Do you think that digital technologies in the form of e-books, tablets, and smartphones will soon replace newspaper and magazines?
 Do conventional printed materials have a future?
 What, if any, advantages do they have over digital media?
+CHAPTER THIRTEEN